-This section analyzes the activities in online tutoring.
-English online tutoring consisted of twelve activities.
-The Audio, video, whiteboard, presentation area and chat room were the five functions adopted most OR often.
-Audio interaction, chat rooms and presentation areas were applied in seven activities in English online tutoring.
+In English online instruction, twelve activities are included.
+The top five functions were: Audio, video, whiteboard, presentation area and chat room Audio, chat rooms and presentation areas were used in seven kinds of activities.
 Video interaction and whiteboards were employed in six activities.
 Desktop sharing, document management, member manage were utilized in two activities.
-[Emoticon and material category, and recording were utilized in one activity (table 5).
+Emoticon and recording were utilized in one activity (table 5).

-Table 6.
-Activities in online tutoring of Mathematics.
+Table 6, Activities in online tutoring of Mathematics.